nishayaraj/nishayaraj/README.md

 ### A little about me:

-- 🌱 I’m currently learning Python, Django and SQL.
+- 🌱 I’m currently learning PostgreSQL and AWS.
 - 💬 Ask me about any of my projects here on Github
 - 📫 How to reach me: nishayaraj@gmail.com & LinkedIn
 - ⚡ Fun fact: I have been a Psychology Professor in India, a Residential Cousellor in Canada and going to be a Software Engineer in the US.
 One role for each country! 📚